Skip to Content

 Nevada Energy Assistance Program (EAP)

-Nevada Energy Assistance Program (EAP) helps qualifying low-income households meet the costs of home heating during the winter and cooling during the summer.
-The amount of energy assistance is determined based on their gross income, type of residence and annual energy usage.
+Nevada Energy Assistance Program (EAP) helps eligible low-income households meet the costs of home heating during the winter and cooling during the summer.
+Eligibility is based on gross income, household size, primary heating source, and type of residence.

-Eligible households receive an annual one-time-per-year benefit called a “fixed annual credit” customarily paid directly to their energy providers.
+Households may receive an annual one-time benefit called a “fixed annual credit” of up to $3,136, paid directly to their utility provider, including arrearage assistance.

 What is the income limit for energy assistance in Nevada?